-The 1 Thing You Need to Know Before You Fly With a Small Child This Thanksgiving
+What Parents Need to Know Before They Fly With a Small Child

 By the time my son celebrated his first birthday, he had been on half a dozen cross-country trips.
 This wasn't because we live a life of travel and leisure or because we're masochists (although I understand how you would think that), but because my husband and I live in San Francisco and our families (as well as many of our close friends) live on the East Coast, primarily in Boston.
 A fun flying fact that I always trot out when sharing our well-worn itinerary: the nearly-six-hour flight from Boston's Logan Airport to San Francisco International is a mere 20 miles shy of being the longest domestic flight you can take.
 In fact, you can get to some places in Europe from Boston in less time.